opencv/opencv/modules/features2d/doc/object_categorization.rst

 ----------
 .. c:type:: BOWTrainer

-Abstract base class for training the ''bag of visual words'' vocabulary from a set of descriptors.
+Abstract base class for training the *bag of visual words* vocabulary from a set of descriptors.
 For details, see, for example, *Visual Categorization with Bags of Keypoints* by Gabriella Csurka, Christopher R. Dance, Lixin Fan, Jutta Willamowski, Cedric Bray, 2004. ::